Huntspill Hub

 Local History Group

-We meet every Monday morning at The Hub, 10.30 – 12noon.
-All welcome!
+Please come along – we meet every Monday morning at The Hub, 10.30 – 12noon.

 Crafty Cows Collective

-10.00 – 12.00 Mondays £1 a session at The Huntspill Hub
+10.00 – 12.00 Mondays £1 a session at The Huntspill Hub, West Huntspill Church.

 Huntspill Hub Forum

-‘By the people.
-For the people.’ is the essence of the Hub – and this group seeks to give a steer to activities that could happen in the Hub or could use the Hub as a base.
 There is a lot happening already, and there are many ideas in the pipe line – among them the possibility of a Soup Lunch, building on the one we hosted for our Farmers last year, and a wish to establish a singing group of some kind, maybe ‘Singing for the Brain’.
 If you have ideas, views and/or inspirations please do join us.
+For more information and/or to express an interest, contact, please contact Rev Chris 01278 781147

 West Huntspill Community Cinema